Empowerment in the Workplace: What It Is and Why It Matters

 Accelerate professional development

-Managers who empower their reports are constantly supporting professional development, providing regular feedback and seeking out opportunities to increase their employees’ knowledge.
-Professional development is beneficial on a personal level since it feeds into employee engagement, but it’s also a win for the organization, which reaps the benefits of a more skilled workforce.
+Managers who empower their reports constantly support professional development, provide regular feedback, and seek out opportunities to increase their employees’ knowledge.
+Professional development is beneficial personally since it feeds into employee engagement.
+Still, it’s also a win for the organization, which reaps the benefits of a more skilled workforce.

 Related: Ways to Invest in Employee Development